Comping Real Estate – House Comps – How Do I Comp A House?

 Evaluating these properties is much more complicated, and that is why we require appraisals.

 Commercial appraisers pay for access to data that help determine value.
-They do a deep dive into the property and the similar comparables they can find, and it takes a great deal of time.
+They do a deep dive into the property and the similar comparables they can find, which takes a great deal of time.

 Market forces and the overall economy can affect commercial values as they affect lease rates.
-At any given time, some commercial real estate segments may be suffering, and it is important to know which those are.
+At any given time, some commercial real estate segments may suffer, and it is important to know which.

 Land development and construction development projects can be complicated to underwrite.